isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Torch Ginger.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/TorchGinger_JacChua.jpg">
 <p>Torch Gingers are an iconic edible flower that are a key ingredient in Rojak, a Southeast Asian salad.
 The unopened flowers are eaten raw, in stir fries, in sauces and in stews.
 Mature flowers are bright, showy, and long lasting, making them suitable as a cut flower.
-Mature flowers also attract nectivorous birds and can be used in biodiversity-attracting gardens.</p>
+Mature flowers also attract <a href="/page-index/biodiversity/pollinators/">nectivorous birds</a> and can be used in <a href="/page-index/glossary/biodiversity-attracting-plants">biodiversity-attracting gardens</a>.</p>
 	<p>It is a large <a href="/learn-more-about-gardening/glossary/#p">perennial</a> crop that grows rapidly in the tropics.
-This is a common plant in herb gardens, permaculture gardens, and low maintenance beds. </p>
+This is a common plant in shady edible gardens, and is usually grown in true ground. </p>
 <p>Torch Gingers are part of the Zingiberaceae or Ginger family, which includes other popular edible plants like <a href="/page-index/edible-plants/turmeric/">Turmeric</a> and <a href="/page-index/edible-plants/fingerroot/">Fingerroot</a>.</p>
 	<br>
 </section>